Llama-byte-ux/doomsday/README.md

 # doomsday
-A simple doomsday cult simulation game for JS practice.
+A simple doomsday cult simulation game, in the style of Plague Inc.